 If you have any further questions, including requests to bring assistance animals other than dogs to our sites, please contact us ahead of your visit and we will be happy to help.

 The gallery can get very busy.
 We suggest that if you would prefer to visit at a quieter time, weekdays after 3pm during term time or when we open on Sundays tend to be less busy, although we cannot guarantee it.

 As we get busy, some of the areas can be quite noisy including reception.
-We do not have a hearing loop fitted in the building, but staff are available to help.
+We do have a hearing loop fitted in the building.

 Light levels might be kept low to help in the conservation of our objects.
 There is always a lighter area nearby, but if you do require assistance, please ask one of our guides.

-Exhibitions containing flashing lights are always labelled to inform people with epilepsy.
+Exhibitions containing flashing lights are labelled to inform people with epilepsy.

 Signage and Display Information

 All of our signage and display information uses a clear font and is at least 16pt.